jboss-developer/jboss-eap-quickstarts/hibernate-search/README.md

 When you are finished with the application you can destroy it as follows:

-        rhc app destroy -a APPLICATION_NAME
+        rhc app destroy -a jbossashibernatesearch

-_Note_: There is a limit to the number of applications you can deploy concurrently to OpenShift.
-If the `rhc app create` command returns an error indicating you have reached that limit, you must destroy an existing application before you continue.

 * To view the list of your OpenShift applications, type: `rhc domain show`
-* To destroy an existing application, type the following, substituting the application name you want to destroy: `rhc app destroy -a APPLICATION_NAME_TO_DESTROY`
+* To destroy an existing application, type the following, substituting the application name you want to destroy: `rhc app destroy -a jbossashibernatesearch_TO_DESTROY`